afiaka87/hkss-mods/hkss-air-time/README.md

 1. Download BepInEx with Configuration Manager from: https://www.nexusmods.com/hollowknightsilksong/mods/26
 2. Extract all files to your Hollow Knight: Silksong game directory
-3. Download the [HKSS.DamageNumbers.dll](https://github.com/afiaka87/hkss-mods/raw/main/releases/HKSS.DamageNumbers.dll) (or build from source - see Step 2 below)
+3. Download the [HKSS.AirTime.dll](https://github.com/afiaka87/hkss-mods/raw/main/releases/HKSS.AirTime.dll) (or build from source - see Step 2 below)
-4. Place `HKSS.DamageNumbers.dll` in the `BepInEx/plugins/` folder
+4. Place `HKSS.AirTime.dll` in the `BepInEx/plugins/` folder
 5. Configure Steam for Proton and set launch options (see Steam Configuration below)
 6. Launch the game